damohammed/task1/tasks/task3/README.md

 Then I typed terraform validate in order to check wether it is valid.

 After it, I typed the command terraform plan in order to perform the actions

+After that I have firstly created a virtual network, and all settings inside it.

+Then I have created ubuntu vm with standard_b1s size with created vpc.

+Then I added a public ip addrress to network.tf then the same ip for vm of ubuntu.

+then I typed a command to create them as: terraform apply -auto-approve

 <hr>